 Before we explore the best locations for your cameras, it’s important to understand that some of the best locations require professional installation.
-However, there are locations suitable to DIY.
+However, there are locations suitable for DIY.

 Let’s start with the number one spot burglars break in…